A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Introduction

 Our future goal is to model the excited state dynamics of lycopene, a carotenoid with $C_{2\text{h}}$ symmetry that undergoes singlet fission in aggregates\cite{kunduPhotogenerationLongLivedTriplet2021,pengInvestigationUltrafastIntermediate2024,magneSingletFissionHeterogeneous2025}.
 We aim to predict the timescales for the competing processes of singlet fission and internal conversion to the $2A_g$ state.
 Therefore, we require a method that describes nonadiabatic dynamics accurately for up to $22$ conjugated carbon atoms.
 The method must also be able to simulate more than two states, because for longer polyenes other triplet-pair states have similar energy to the $1B_u$ and $2A_g$ states.
 Finally, we need to describe transitions between the $B_u$ and $A_g$ electronic manifolds and thus require an approach that goes beyond the Born-Oppenheimer approximation.

 Fully quantum \textit{ab initio} methods are untenable for carotenoids, because as the polyene length increases the Hilbert space increases exponentially.
-Thus, to account for all of the criteria listed above, to model lycopene we will use a vibronic coupling Hamiltonian\cite{koppelMultimodeMolecularDynamics1984} constructed with the extended Hubbard-Peierls Hamiltonian.
+Thus, to account for all of the criteria listed above, to model lycopene we will use a vibronic coupling Hamiltonian\cite{koppelMultimodeMolecularDynamics1984} constructed via the extended Hubbard-Peierls Hamiltonian.
 Since the electronic states of polyenes are highly correlated\cite{BarfordBook}, we will calculate the potential energy surfaces and inter-state coupling constants using the density matrix renormalisation group (DMRG) method\cite{whiteDensityMatrixFormulation1992,whiteDensitymatrixAlgorithmsQuantum1993,manawaduDynamicalSimulationsCarotenoid2023}.

 The goals of the present paper are two-fold.
 First, we construct a linear vibronic coupling (LVC) model for polyenes described by the extended Hubbard-Peierls Hamiltonian.
 Second, using this LVC model we benchmark various quantum-classical nonadiabatic dynamics methods against fully quantum simulations.
 We take hexatriene as our model system, as this has already been studied theoretically\cite{woywodVibronicCouplingTrans2000a,woywodVibronicCouplingTrans2000,komaindaInitioQuantumStudy2015,komaindaInitioBenchmarkStudy2016}.
 Komainda and coworkers constructed vibronic coupling models of \textit{trans}- and \textit{cis}-hexatriene, parameterized by \textit{ab initio} potential energy surfaces along selected internal coordinates\cite{komaindaInitioQuantumStudy2015,komaindaInitioBenchmarkStudy2016}, and simulated their quantum dynamics with the multi-configurational time-dependent Hartree (MCTDH) method\cite{beckMulticonfigurationTimedependentHartree2000}.
 They showed internal conversion from $1B_u$ to $2A_g$ and absorption spectra with some qualitative agreement to experiment\cite{andersonInternalConversionsTrans2000,komaindaInitioBenchmarkStudy2016}.
-However, their \textit{ab initio} potential is not feasible for longer polyenes, while the extended Hubbard-Peierls Hamiltonian is.
+However, their \textit{ab initio} potential is not feasible for longer polyenes, whereas the extended Hubbard-Peierls Hamiltonian is.
+We show that our protocol predicts diabatic populations in agreement with those of Ref.~\citenum{komaindaInitioBenchmarkStudy2016}.